Thursday, March 5, 2026

 Utilitarianism vs. sound philosophy

-Commitments very close to utilitarianism also materially imply, more or less, every single wrong opinion that has ever been held in philosophy; the remaining paragraphs in this section will each give one major example of an implication of utilitarianism and explain why it is wrong.
+Commitments very close to utilitarianism also materially imply, more or less, every single wrong opinion that has ever been held in philosophy and economics; the remaining paragraphs in this section will each give one major example of an implication of utilitarianism and link a reference to explain why it is wrong.

-The welfare-related belief that there are real, inherently ordered, mental states of welfare also tends to be a motivation for dualism in the philosophy of mind (so that pleasure and pain are qualia), or for identifying minds with their neural or computational features (so that pleasure and pain are neural or computational configurations); but all such opinions are irrational, since logical behaviorism is true instead and is rationally required, as I have shown (and it does not seem possible to justify a welfare-ordering on behavioral states in anything other than a very rough sense).
+It is tempting to believe that the entities that a theory quantifies over are real entities; this is, in fact, required by neo-Quinean metaontologies.
+And since utilitarianism ascribes ultimate value to mental states of wellbeing, it quantifies over them, tempting utilitarians to be realists about mental states in a way that allows for them to be ranked in an order.
+Since it is unclear how human behaviors of happiness and sadness can be so ranked, this utilitarian-realist commitment tends to be a motivation for dualism in the philosophy of mind (so that pleasure and pain are qualia), or for identifying minds with their neural or computational features (so that pleasure and pain are neural or computational configurations).
+But all such opinions are irrational, since logical behaviorism is true instead and is rationally required, as I have shown.

 Welfarist axiologies are also behind most formulations of the so-called “problem of evil” which motivates atheism, since it is much harder to formulate coherently in welfare-insensitive axiologies; and I have also proved atheism to be false.